 The consolidated financial statements are presented in Hong Kong dollar ("HKD"), which is different from the Company's functional currency of United States dollar ("USD").
-The Company has used Hong Kong dollar as its presentation currency in view of the fact that the Company's shares are listed on the SEHK.
+The Company has used HKD as its presentation currency in view of the fact that the Company's shares are listed on the SEHK.